Making the Transition to GA4: Top 10 Things You Need To Know From Lodestar Marketing Group

 Making the Transition to GA4: Top 10 Things You Need To Know

-Making the Transition to GA4: Top 10 Things You Need To Know 1024 536 lodestar marketing group
+Making the Transition to GA4: Top 10 Things You Need To Know 1024 536 Lodestar Marketing Group

 On July 1st, 2023, Google switches from Universal Analytics to GA4.
 Some businesses struggled to make the switch or ran out of time altogether.
 What about your business?
 If you’re still making the transition to GA4, here are the top ten things you need to know.